Sitecore/Sitecore-Azure-Quickstart-Templates/Sitecore 8.2.1/xp/README.md

 |Parameter                                  | Description
 --------------------------------------------|----------------------------------------------------
 | sqlserverLogin                            | The name of the administrator account for Azure SQL server that will be created.
 | sqlserverPassword                         | The password for the administrator account for Azure SQL server.
 | sitecoreAdminPassword                     | The new password for the Sitecore **admin** account.
-| cm.msdeploy.packageurl                    | The blob storage url to a Sitecore XP Content Management Web Deploy package.
+| cmMsdeployPackageurl                      | The blob storage url to a Sitecore XP Content Management Web Deploy package.
-| cd.msdeploy.packageurl                    | The blob storage url to a Sitecore XP Content Delivery Web Deploy package.
+| cdMsdeployPackageurl                      | The blob storage url to a Sitecore XP Content Delivery Web Deploy package.
-| prc.msdeploy.packageurl                   | The blob storage url to a Sitecore XP Processing Web Deploy package.
+| prcMsdeployPackageurl                     | The blob storage url to a Sitecore XP Processing Web Deploy package.
-| rep.msdeploy.packageurl                   | The blob storage url to a Sitecore XP Reporting Web Deploy package.
+| repMsdeployPackageurl                     | The blob storage url to a Sitecore XP Reporting Web Deploy package.
 | rep.authentication.apikey                 | A unique value (e.g. a GUID) that will be used as authentication when communicating from Content Management to the Reporting Web App.
 | analyticsMongodbConnectionstring          | A MongoDB connection string for the analytics database.
 | trackingLiveMongodbConnectionstring       | A MongoDB connection string for the tracking.live database.
 | trackingHistoryMongodbConnectionstring    | A MongoDB connection string for the tracking.history database.
 | trackingContactMongodbConnectionstring    | A MongoDB connection string for the tracking.contact database.